Magnetar counterparts, kinematics and birth sites with HST and JWST: Results

 \section{Results}

-We present apparent magnitudes and LSR-corrected proper motions for the six identified counterparts in Tables \ref{tab:mags} and \ref{tab:mu}.
-The latter also includes a distance estimate for the magnetar, and the resulting peculiar transverse velocity $v_{\rm t}$ at that distance.
-Near-IR HST light-curves for the six objects are provided in Figure \ref{fig:LC} of the Appendix, including photometry on the individual {\sc \_flt} level images, which have undergone calibrations including flat fielding and dark subtraction, but have not yet been combined with the drizzling process.
-Some level of variability is apparent in most of these sources, even those which were not selected on this criteria (e.g. SGR\,0501).
+We present the apparent magnitudes, fluxes, colours and variability of confirmed/preferred counterparts in Table \ref{tab:mags}, and LSR-corrected proper motions for the six counterparts in Table \ref{tab:mu}.
+The latter also includes distance estimates for the magnetars, and the resulting peculiar transverse velocities $v_{\rm t}$ at that distance.
 Notes on individual objects for which we report a new counterpart candidate, fail to recover a previously known counterpart, or successfully `re-discover' a known source, are provided in the following subsections.